ryancarnegie/ryancarnegie/README.md

 🔭 I’m also currently working on a flask application with sign-up, login, user item display, buy/refund orders, and signout capabilities.

+🔭 I'm now working on obtaining a deeper understanding of Maps such as HashMaps

 🌱 I’m learning a lot!

 👯 I’m looking to collaborate on projects!